xiangzhi/RosBag2PsiStoreConverter/README.md

 ```

 ## ChangeLog:
-* TBD
+* 2/27/2020
 	* Added option `-s` to specify whether to use custom serializers.
+	* Added option `-x`	to specify topics to be excluded when converting.
-	* Speed up of the conversion up to X % through:
+	* Speed up of the conversion up to 600 % through:
 		* Rewrote the reader to parse/store the message upon reading and creation.
 		* Minor audit of code and removed redundant checks and loops.
 * 1/16/2020